ls1intum/Apollon/docs/source/dev/general-concepts.rst

 General Concepts
 #################

+The ApollonEditor is a UML modeling editor which can be used to visualize and modify UML Diagrams.
+It can load and save diagrams.
+A Diagram consists of Elements, Containers and Relationships.

 .. figure:: model.png
    :alt: Model
    :align: center

    Apollon Data Model

-**Diagram**:  The Diagram represents a UML diagram which is visualized and modified using the ApollonEditor.
-The ApollonEditor can load and save diagrams.
-A Diagram consists of Elements, Containers and Relationships.
-Each diagram type consists of individual subclasses of UMLContainer, UMLElement and UMLRelationship.
+TODO explain model

 **UMLElement**: The Element is part of a UML diagram.
 It has a unique identifier, name, position, size and color.